SamBalakhanei/CS180P4/Tests.md

 **Test 3: Block User**
 - **Steps**:
-  2. User clicks the "Block User" button, presses yes to confirm blocking, then presses "Back" button.
+  1. User clicks the "Block User" button.
+  2. User presses yes to confirm blocking.
+  3. User presses "Back" button.
 - **Expected Result**:
   - The selected user is added to the user's block list.
   - The user can no longer communicate with the blocked user, and the blocked user can no longer communicate with the user